d3scomp/NPRG014/README.md

 * Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1014/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1013/exercises” folder
-* The homework is to be found at “lecture1014/homework”
+* The homework is to be found at “lecture1013/homework”
-* The “lecture1014/slides” holds the slides for the lecture
+* The “lecture1013/slides” holds the slides for the lecture

-## Lesson 4 - 21st October 2024
+## Lesson 4 - 20th October 2024
-### Agenda

-* Concurrency abstractions in modern languages
-** Dataflow
-** Fork-join
-** Actors
-** Parallel collections
-** Agents

-### Preparation
-* Same as for Lesson 1 (Groovy, JDK)
-* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

-### Resources
-* Exercises to work with during the lesson are located in the “lecture1021/exercises” folder
-* The homework is to be found at “lecture1021/homework”
-* The “lecture1021/slides” holds the slides for the lecture

-## Lesson 5 - 4th November 2024
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I